Sousaphone: History

 The first sousaphone was built by James Walsh Pepper in 1893 at the request of John Philip Sousa, who was dissatisfied with the helicons in use by the United States Marine Band.
 Some sources credit C. G. Conn with its construction, because of the first sousaphone he built later in 1898.
 Sousa wanted a tuba-like instrument that would send sound upward and over the band, much like a concert (upright) tuba.
 The new instrument had an oversized bell pointing straight up, rather than the directional bell of a normal helicon.

 The sousaphone was initially developed as a concert instrument rather than for marching.
 Sousa wanted the new instrument for the professional band which he started after leaving the Marines, and this band marched only once.
 Sousa mainly used sousaphones built by C. G. Conn.
 Although less balanced on a player's body than a helicon, because of the large spectacular bell high in the air, the sousaphone retained the tuba-like sound by widening the bore and throat of the instrument significantly.
 Its upright bell led to the instrument being dubbed a "rain-catcher".
 Some versions of this design allowed the bell to also rotate forward, projecting the sound to the front of the band.
 This bell configuration remained the standard for several decades and is the standard today.

 The instrument proved practical for marching, and by 1908 the United States Marine Band adopted it.

-Versions with the characteristic extra 90° bend making a forward-facing bell were developed in the early 1900s.
+In 1908, Conn designed a "Wonderphone helicon" in B♭, the first version with the characteristic extra 90° bend to make a forward-facing bell.
 Early sousaphones had 22 in bells, with 24 in bells popular in the 1920s.
 From the mid-1930s onward, sousaphone bells have been standardized at a diameter of 26 in.
-Some larger sousaphones (Monster, Grand, Jumbo, Giant or Grand Jumbo, depending on brand) were produced in limited quantities.
+Some larger sousaphones (Monster, Grand, Jumbo, Giant or Grand Jumbo) were produced in limited quantities.

+Europe

+When the announcement of Conn's new instrument, "The Sousaphone," appeared in the January 22, 1898 edition of The Music Trade Review, it explained that "It will be a feature of Sousa's band during the forthcoming European tour."

+That tour didn't launch until April 30, 1900, but before they set sail, Conn, who expected to wow Europe with his instruments (which he generously donated to the band for that very purpose!), explained that "The bass section is magnificent, comprising the great Conn Sousaphone, played by Mr. Herman Conrad, the monster American Model and Wonder Double Bb Basses, played by Messrs.
+Helleberg, Seavey and Del Negro" (C. G. Conn's Truth, April 1900, vol. 4, no. 8, p.17).

+Asia

+The Philippine Constabulary Band in 1904.

+The Philippines is one of the first Asian countries to feature the sousaphone, which is mainly in the Philippine Constabulary Band.